oicr-gsi/shesmu/README.md

 To start doing something, write some olives.
 A description for olives is found in [the language guide](language.md).

+### Static Actions
+Due to the imperfect nature of reality, it might be useful to launch bespoke actions not defined by olives.
+To do this, create a JSON file that ends in `.actnow` containing a list of JSON objects with two properties: `name` containing the action name and `parameters` containing an object with all the parameters to the action in the JSON-equivalent representation of the appropriate Shesmu type.

+Shesmu will add these actions to its queue and attempt to run them as if they were produced by an olive.

 ## Plugins
 ### Action Repositories
 For Shesmu to know what actions it can perform, it uses an action repository.
 A